SpokaneTech/SpokanePythonWeb/.github/CONTRIBUTING.md

-# Contributing to django-pygwalker
+# Contributing to SpokanePython

-First off, thank you for considering contributing to django-pygwalker!
+First off, thank you for considering contributing to SpokanePython!

 The following is a set of guidelines for contributing to this project.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.